 - Why are you launching this program?

 - What do you plan to achieve with it in both the short and long runs?

 - Who needs mentoring?

 - Who are your capable mentors?

 Begin the process by finding answers to all these questions.
-Ensure that the mentorship programs are aligned with your company’s long-term goals and strategies.
-Having a realistic forecast sets up the program to yield positive results for your company, and survive long enough to make a difference to the company and its employees.
+Ensure that the mentorship programs are aligned with your company's long-term aims and approaches.
+Having a realistic projection sets up the program to yield positive results for your company and endure long enough to make a difference to the company and its employees.

 How do you select the right mentors?

 Not all employees, however senior or experienced, are fit to be mentors.
 Identify those with the right qualities to make them exceptional mentors, and establish some mentoring workshops to polish their skills.
 However, assigning one mentor to a mentee is not an efficient practice.
 An employee will have many areas where she/he needs a mentor's assistance, and no mentor will be capable of adequately guiding them through all of their potential problems.
 Create a large pool of mentors and mentees so that a mentee has the opportunity to get guidance and insights from multiple mentors under the same roof.
 If a mentor has to be allotted, then conduct a personality compatibility test to assure optimal matches.